 Our past participants have achieved a wide range of impacts, including policy shaping at Parliament and Government level, public engagements through BBC News, secured funding of over £8 million for their institutions since joining the programme, excelled in their careers and adopted interdisciplinary and co-creation (with user and industry) research approach.

-** Please note, in light of recent developments, the deadline for applications has been extended to 3rd July 2020.
-Any applications received by the original deadline of 3rd April will be considered along with those received by our extended deadline.
+** Please note, in light of recent developments, the deadline for applications has been extended to January 2021.
+Any applications received by the original deadline will be considered along with those received by our extended deadline.
 More information about revised dates for the Skills Labs will be published here and on our Twitter account @CompFoundry as soon as we have this information.
 Thank you for your patience. **

 If you are an Early Career Researcher (ECR), post PhD 1-8 years, interested in multidisciplinary research and wanting to boost your career, apply for the UK Digital Economy Crucible 2020.
 It's an EPSRC-funded unique leadership development programme for ECRs from all disciplines and from all UK universities to develop career-altering skills surrounding digital economy research.

 Swansea University is undertaking this UK-wide leadership programme to produce and nurture the next generation of Digital Economy researchers.
 This initiative is part of CHERISH Digital Economy Research Centre at the University and a network of 6 other Digital Economy Hubs in the UK.